iotaledger/integration-services/api/USAGE.md

 ### 2. Authenticate at the api

+For several endpoints it is needed to be authenticated by using the public/private key pair which is generated when creating an identity.
+Endpoints which need an authenticated client are as following:

+- get('/users/search')
+- put('/users/user')
+- delete('/users/user/:userId')
+- get('/channel-info/search')
+- post('/channel-info/channel')
+- put('/channel-info/channel')
+- delete('/channel-info/channel/:channelAddress')
+- post('/authentication/verify-user')
+- post('/authentication/revoke-verification')

+How the client can authenticate at the api is described in the following sequence diagram which uses verify user (section 3) as an example.

+// TODO image of sequence diagram

-In order to being able to authenticate and verify other users at the api three scripts must be implemented by the client:
+As described in the sequence diagram the client must sign a challenge in order to being able to authenticate at the api.
+Therefor two three scripts must be implemented by the client `getHexEncodedKey` & `signChallenge` which are described in the following:

 ```
 import * as ed from 'noble-ed25519';